resheku/my-awesome/README.md

 - [VPashkov/awesome-nim](https://github.com/VPashkov/awesome-nim) - A curated list of awesome Nim frameworks, libraries and software.
 Inspired by other awesome lists.
 - [agis/git-style-guide](https://github.com/agis/git-style-guide) - A Git Style Guide
 - [alebcay/awesome-shell](https://github.com/alebcay/awesome-shell) - A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
 Inspired by awesome-php.
-- [anderspitman/awesome-tunneling](https://github.com/anderspitman/awesome-tunneling) - List of ngrok alternatives and other ngrok-like tunneling software and services.
+- [anderspitman/awesome-tunneling](https://github.com/anderspitman/awesome-tunneling) - List of ngrok/Cloudflare Tunnel alternatives and other tunneling software and services.
 Focus on self-hosting.
 - [arogozhnikov/python3_with_pleasure](https://github.com/arogozhnikov/python3_with_pleasure) - A short guide on features of Python 3 with examples
 - [atinfo/awesome-test-automation](https://github.com/atinfo/awesome-test-automation) - A curated list of awesome test automation frameworks, tools, libraries, and software for different programming languages.
 Sponsored by https://zapple.tech
 - [awesome-foss/awesome-sysadmin](https://github.com/awesome-foss/awesome-sysadmin) - A curated list of amazingly awesome open-source sysadmin resources.